FeralInteractive/romeremastered/documentation/techart_guides/Importing_RTW_units_to_Remastered.md

 You will need to update the textures, however this is also an easy process.
 You need to upscale the textures to 2048x2048 and then save them out as a dds texture (dds-lz4).
 You can do this using the free open source tool [GNU Image Manipulation Program](https://www.gimp.org/downloads/).

-You can use the Example Mod texture [here](/My%20Mods/ExampleMod/data/characters/textures/triarii_allied.tga.dds) as a reference.
+You can use the Example texture [here](/documentation/techart_guides/Images/triarii_allied.tga.dds) as a reference.

 **NOTE 1:** If you have higher resolution version of the assets from your original creation process you'll get a better results than upscaling.
 The example used on this page benefitted from higher quality assets that help teke advantage of ROME REMASTERED's improved renderer.

 **NOTE 2:** To speed up the importing process you can use a mid grey (RGB 128, 128, 128) texture file for the PBR file.
 This smooths the shading on the model surfaces when importing original game units.
-Feel free to use the texture from the Example Mod [here](/My%20Mods/ExampleMod/data/characters/textures/generic_pbr.tga.dds).
+Feel free to use the texture [here](/documentation/techart_guides/Images/triarii_allied.tga.dds).

 ## Acknowledgements & Thanks